Here are some tips for setting up your Australian company.

 Company officeholders include company directors and secretaries.

-For a proprietary (privately held company not listed publicly), you will need a minimum of one director and that director must live in Australia, be at least 18 years old and have provided written consent to be a director - you will need to keep their consent on file.
+For a private company, you will need a minimum of one director and that director must live in Australia, be at least 18 years old and have provided written consent to be a director - you will need to keep their consent on file.

 What if you live overseas and want to set up an Australian company ?